OKRs (Objectives and Key Results) require sponsorship, executive commitment, and the discipline to see it through. Amen!

 There are two types of progress graphs that add value during a Leadership review:

-The overall confidence Index- Confidence index in OKRs is like the front view mirror.
-It is a call out of emotions by each Key Result Owner, on ‘How likely they will be to achieve OKRs at the end of the quarter.
+b) The overall confidence Index - Confidence index in OKRs is like the front view mirror.
+It is a call out of emotions by each Key Result Owner, on ‘How likely they will be to achieve OKRs at the end of the quarter.'

-When the overall confidence level is Red, Amber, or Green, leadership teams can course correct their coaching styles to support teams.
+When the overall confidence level is Red, Amber, or Green, leadership teams can course correct their coaching styles to support teams accordingly.

-Red - Indicates KR at risk and that we have a blocker
+Red - Indicates KR at risk and that there's a blocker that needs to be

 Amber - Less likely to achieve a KR, however, we do have a way to move it forward